zanaptak/IdGenerator/README.md

 ### String format

 * The id is formatted as a base 32 encoded string; each text character represents 5 bits of binary data.
-  * No binary version is provided.
-The simplicity and ubiquity of a canonical string format is favored over the space savings of a binary representation.
 * Custom base 32 character set consisting of: `BCDFHJKMNPQRSTXZbcdfhjkmnpqrstxz`
   * Digits and several confusable characters are excluded.
   * Vowels and vowel-like characters are excluded to reduce the chance of accidental word patterns.